A streamline upwind/Petrov-Galerkin method for the magnetic advection-diffusion problem: Numerical experiment

 \section{Numerical experiment}

-In this section, we present several numerical experiments in both two and three dimensions to verify our theoretical results, as well as to display the performance of the proposed SUPG method in the presence of layers.
-The computational domain is $\Omega = (0,1)^d$ for $d=2, 3$, where uniform simplex meshes with different mesh sizes are applied.
-Each coordinate axis is partitioned into $N$ equal segments. $\bm{V}_h$ is taken to be the Nédélec finite element space of second kind.
+In this section, we present several numerical experiments in both two and three dimensions to verify our theoretical results, as well as to display the performance of the proposed SUPG method in the presence of layers. {Unless otherwise specified,} the computational domain is $\Omega = (0,1)^d$ for $d=2, 3$, where uniform simplex meshes with different mesh sizes are applied.
+Each coordinate axis is partitioned into $N$ equal segments, {as shown in Figure \ref{2D and 3D square mesh}}.

+$\bm{V}_h$ is taken to be the Nédélec finite element space of second kind.
 In cases with translational symmetry, \eqref{curl_advection_diffusion_equation} reduces to the two-dimensional boundary value problem posed on a domain $\Omega\subset\mathbb{R}^2$:

 where $\bm{R}= $ is the $\frac{\pi}{2}$-rotation matrix.
 In each experiment, unless otherwise specified, we set

 for facet weight.
 For simplicity, the term $\rho_0\Vert\bm{u}_h\Vert_0^2$ in energy norm is replaced by $\Vert\bm{u}_h\Vert_0^2$, i.e., we take